-So anyone with average profits of less than £37,500 over the assessed period will be due to receive 80% of those on a monthly basis, while anyone with average profits of £37,500 to £50,000 will receive £2,500 per month.
+So anyone with average annual profits of less than £37,500 over the assessed period will be due to receive a grant equivalent to 20% of that number, while anyone with average profits of £37,500 to £50,000 will receive £7,500.

-Individuals covered by the scheme will be allowed to continue to trade even while the payments are being made, if they are able to do so.
+Individuals covered by the scheme have been allowed to continue to trade, if they are able to do so.

 HMRC have already assessed the self-employed population based on submitted tax returns and are writing to those they believe to be eligible.
 Many of these letters (or texts or emails) will go to traders who have ceased self-employment so are ineligible for the scheme.
 We have written to those clients to let them know.
 There are also a small number of clients who are failing HMRC's test but who meet the qualifying criteria.
 We are assisting those clients with reviews and one has already been resolved in the client's favour.
 If you believe that you qualify but HMRC's online tool is telling you that you don't, we'd advise submitting a review straight away.